Malav5372/TensorDeepArtify/README.md

 # TensorDeepArtify

-Welcome to the TensorDeepArtify project!
+Welcome to the TensorDeepArtify project! made during my time as a junior machine learning engineer at Wipro with the help from fellow colleagues and ofcourse the github community and the fellow researchers in this field

-I implemented this TensorFlow project, drawing inspiration from 3 Research papers in the field of deep learning and computer vision links to these research papers are mentioned below.
+this TensorFlow project, draws inspiration from 3 Research papers in the field of deep learning and computer vision links to these research papers are mentioned below.

 this tensorflow implementation is based on this three comprehensive techniques: